States of Jersey Ambulance Service: Significant events

-Most notably, the SJAS responded to the Haut du Mont flat explosion on 10 December 2022 where ten people were killed.
+Most notably, the SoJAS responded to the Haut du Mont flat explosion on 10 December 2022 where ten people were killed.
 In attendance were three front line ambulances, two major incident support vehicles, the duty leading ambulance paramedic and the silver duty officer as well as volunteer ambulance agencies such as St John Ambulance Jersey and the Ambulance Support Unit (ASU).